 Your property insurance needs to be in place

-Generally, lenders will require you to arrange property insurance as a prerequisite for finance.
-You need to arrange insurance before settlement day, so that your property is insured from the day you take possession.
+Lenders may require you to arrange property insurance as a prerequisite for finance.
+You need to arrange insurance before settlement day.
+This way, your property is insured from the day you take possession.
 Your lawyer or conveyancer will ask for evidence that you have insurance.
 As with all financial products and services, Canstar recommends you research insurers and policies.
-We understand that buying a house is a big expense, but avoid the temptation to choose home insurance simply on price.
-If you do have to make a claim, you want the process to be as painless as possible.
-Canstar surveys New Zealanders, to find out their level of satisfaction with providers in the market.

-The settlement process is largely a legal one, and your lawyer or conveyancer will do most of the work for you behind the scenes.
-Prior to settlement day, however, you’ll need to visit your legal appointee to sign an authority to transfer the property title, as well as your bank’s home loan and finance agreements, if you are using a home loan.
+The settlement process can be daunting or overwhelming.
+Fortunately, it’s largely a legal one, and your lawyer or conveyancer will do most of the work for you behind the scenes.
+So while there is a lot to do, you want have to do it alone.
+Prior to settlement day, however, you will need to visit your legal appointee to sign an authority to transfer the property title, as well as your bank’s home loan and finance agreements, if you are using a home loan.

 Other practical things to think about before settlement day

 - Book a moving company if you’re using one and plan the move.
-Settled.govt.nz recommends booking the move for the day after settlement, in case there are unforeseen issues or delays on the day.
+It’s best to book the move for the day after settlement, in case there are unforeseen issues or delays on the day

-- Change the address of your contents insurance (if you already have it) and make sure it includes cover during your move.
-If you need to get home and contents insurance, make sure you do your homework.
+- Change the address of your contents insurance (if you already have it).
+Make sure it includes cover during your move.
+If you need to get home and contents insurance, make sure you do your homework

 What happens on settlement day?

-You’ve made it.
-The big day is here.
-Congratulations!
-How good are you at the waiting game?
-If you don’t know, you’re probably about to find out.
-There are a number of important administrative things going on in the background that have to happen before you get the keys:
+Although the day is finally here, there are still a number of important administrative things going on in the background that have to be done before you get the keys:

 - Your lawyer or conveyancer will pay for the property (using the authority you signed a few days earlier).
 The money is paid to the seller, via the seller’s lawyer or conveyancer, who gives your lawyer or conveyancer a receipt for payment.

-- When this is completed, your lawyer or conveyancer will tell you the sale has gone through and you can collect the keys from the seller’s lawyer, conveyancer or from the agent.
+- When this is completed, your lawyer or conveyancer will tell you the sale has gone through.
+You can then collect the keys from the seller’s lawyer, conveyancer or from the agent.

-- The seller’s lawyer or conveyancer will release documents to your lawyer or conveyancer, who will arrange for the transfer of ownership and to have your details and the details of your bank or lending company recorded on the record of title.
+- The seller’s lawyer or conveyancer will release documents to your lawyer or conveyancer.
+They will arrange for the transfer of ownership and to have your details and the details of your bank or lending company recorded on the record of title.

 What are the key things to be aware of with settlement day?

-If you do face any issues, your legal appointee is your first port of call.
-They can answer any questions and help you to negotiate with the seller to remedy any issues, such as a broken window or missing keys.
+Most settlements go smoothly, but if you do face any issues, your legal appointee is your first port of call.
+They can answer any questions and help you to negotiate with the seller to remedy any issues.